Long-distance quantum communication over noisy networks without long-time quantum memory: Non-fault tolerant encoding/decoding schemes for 2D Kitaev code.

-A much simpler scheme is based on a concept of topological code discovered by Kitaev \cite{KitaevFT} and developed in Ref. \cite{KitajewPreskill-FTmem}.
-In its version, called planar code, qubits are situated on links of a 2D lattice (see Fig. \ref{fig:planar_code}).
+Here we present a much simpler scheme based on a concept of the topological code discovered by Kitaev \cite{KitaevFT} and developed in \cite{KitajewPreskill-FTmem}.
+In its version, called the planar code, qubits are situated on links of a 2D lattice (see Fig. \ref{fig:planar_code}).

-To maintain the encoded quantum information it is enough to measure repeatedly local four-qubit observables of two types - plaquette observable $Z_p$ and star observable $X_s$: \be X_s=\ot_{l\in s } \sigma^x_{l},\quad Z_p=\ot_{l\in p } \sigma^z_{l} \ee Here $s$ is a star associated with a vertex, and it denotes all links that touch the vertex, while $p$ denotes all links that touch a given plaquette.
-In Ref. \cite{FowlerWHLMH2011-surface-comm} this scheme was applied to long distance communication, and it was analyzed how the distance depends on error rate.
-However the authors consider communication of logical qubits (i.e. encoded ones).
-To estimate the fidelity of communicating a physical qubit, or sharing an entangled pairs, we need to complement this analysis with encoding-decoding scheme.
+To maintain the encoded quantum information it is enough to measure repeatedly local four-qubit observables of two types - the plaquette observables $Z_p$ and the star observables $X_s$: \be X_s=\ot_{l\in s } \sigma^x_{l},\quad Z_p=\ot_{l\in p } \sigma^z_{l}, \ee Here $s$ is associated with a vertex and it denotes all links that touch the vertex, while $p$ denotes all links that form the plaquette (Fig. \ref{fig:planar_code}).
+In \cite{FowlerWHLMH2011-surface-comm} this scheme was applied to long distance communication, and it was analysed how the distance depends on the error rate.
+However the authors considered communication of logical qubits (i.e. encoded ones).
+To estimate the fidelity of communicating a physical qubit, or sharing entangled pairs, we need to complement this analysis with an encoding-decoding scheme.
 Such a scheme was proposed in \cite{KitajewPreskill-FTmem}.
-However it was relatively complicated, in comparison with simplicity of planar code, and the scheme of maintaining logical qubit.
-Here we shall propose an encoding-decoding scheme which is as close as possible to the latter one.
-Namely, we shall use only (i) measurement of $X_s$ and $Z_p$ operators, (ii) measurement and preparation of $|0\>,|1\>$ and $|\pm\>$ basis states (where $|\pm\>=\frac{1}{\sqrt{2}}(|0\>\pm|1\>)$), (iii) bit and phase flips conditioned on measurement outcomes.
-The latter are not needed in one-shot scenario presented in subsection \ref{subsec:single-shot}, apart from the very last stage, where correction is applied to the decoded qubit.
-Even this is not needed if we want to use the scheme for quantum key distribution.
+However it was relatively complicated in comparison with the simplicity of a planar code and the scheme of maintaining the logical qubit.
+Here we shall propose an encoding-decoding scheme which is as close as possible to the simplicity of the Kitaev code.
+Namely, we shall use only {\it ideal} (i) measurement of $X_s$ and $Z_p$ operators, (ii) measurement and preparation of $|0\>,|1\>$ and $|\pm\>$ states (where $|\pm\>=\frac{1}{\sqrt{2}}(|0\>\pm|1\>)$), (iii) bit and phase flips conditioned on measurement outcomes.
+The latter are needed in the one-shot scenario presented above only at the very last stage, where correction is applied to the decoded qubit.
+However, it is not necessary if we want to use the scheme for quantum key distribution.\\

-We shall describe below sequential building up the code, as well as a scheme of building it in a single shot.